-- Hold the Patch in an upright, vertical position in tray as shown, insert needle and syringe straight into Blue Cap. - Hold the Patch upright in tray and firmly in place and slowly push the plunger to fill Patch with all the insulin.
+- Gently hold the Patch in an upright, vertical position in tray as shown, insert needle and syringe straight into blue cap. - Gently hold the Patch upright in tray and slowly push the plunger to fill Patch with all the insulin.

-A WARNING: Do Not remove the Blue Cap until instructed.
-Removal of the Blue Cap will expose the Introducer Needle.
-If you accidentally remove the Blue Cap, discard the Patch and start again with a new Patch.
+WARNING: Do Not remove the blue cap until instructed.
+Removal of the blue cap will expose the introducer needle.
+If you accidentally remove the blue cap, discard the Patch and start again with a new Patch.